A - B - C - D - E - F - G - H - I - L - M - N - O - P - Q - R - S - T - U - V - W - Y

 Top of page

-Deductible: Please see ACA Uniform Glossary.
+Deductible: Please view our "What is a deductible?" video or see ACA Uniform Glossary.

 Dependents: Family members of the subscriber who are eligible for coverage on the subscriber’s plan.